Ralph S. Mouse: Plot

 Ralph, now an adult, still lives at the Mountain View Inn, a fading ski resort near Cucaracha, California.
-Ralph spends his days hiding under the grandfather clock and waiting for nighttime, when he can don his red helmet and race through the halls on his tiny red motorcycle.
-However, these days Ralph's motorcycle is showing signs of overuse.
-His relatives always beg him to give them rides on his motorcycle, but their constant demands are wearing both his tires and his nerves thin.
+Ralph spends his days hiding under the grandfather clock and waiting for nighttime, when he can race through the halls on his motorcycle.
+However, Ralph's motorcycle is showing signs of overuse.
+His relatives beg him to give them rides on his motorcycle, but their constant demands annoy him.

-Ralph has befriended a young boy named Ryan, the son of the inn's new housekeeper, Mrs. Bramble.
+Ralph has befriended a young boy named Ryan, the son of housekeeper Mrs. Bramble.
 As they watch a car stunt show, Ryan says he has a classmate named Brad who races motorcycles, and Ralph thinks he might like to meet him.
-Matt, the inn's custodian, can also communicate with Ralph, and he helps him and his other indoor relatives evade the eye of the inn's prickly owner, Mr. Minch.
+Matt, the inn's custodian, can also communicate with Ralph, and he helps him and his other indoor relatives evade the inn's owner, Mr. Minch.
 One night after a snowstorm, guests arrive and leave melted snow puddles in the lobby.
 Ralph races through them, excited by the crests of water, but his relatives soon overtake him and beg for rides.
 Matt helps shoo away the throng, but they leave behind their droppings.
-The next morning, Mr. Minch scolds Matt for not doing his job and threatens to fire him if he does not eradicate all the mice in the inn.
+The next morning, Minch scolds Matt for not doing his job and threatens to fire him if he does not eradicate all the mice in the inn.
 Ralph feels terrible for causing Matt stress and feels he must leave the inn.
-If he leaves, then his relatives likely would not come out each night and make a mess.
 Ralph begs Ryan to take him and his motorcycle to school and hitches a ride in Ryan's pocket.
-When they arrive, he realizes that it may not be the haven he imagined.